CWU Jobs in the Spotlight

-The University has been very successful in adding and maintaining modern, state-of-the-art facilities.
-In recent years, campus construction and remodeling projects have included impressive science facilities, a beautiful, new music building, with a 600-seat concert hall and a 300-seat recital hall, a major remodel to the education building, and a new, spacious student union and recreation facility.
-In all, there are 56 academic and 32 auxiliary buildings.
+The university has been very successful in adding and maintaining modern, state-of-the-art facilities.
+The state has invested more than a quarter billion dollars in CWU facilities since 2008.
+In recent years, campus construction and remodeling projects have included impressive science facilities, a music building, and a new, spacious student union and recreation facility.
+In all, there are 57 academic and 32 auxiliary buildings.

 The Community and Region

 CWU’s exceptionally beautiful and well-maintained residential campus occupies 367 acres in Ellensburg, the largest city and county seat of historic Kittitas County.
-The city is situated in the geographic center of the state and on the Eastern slopes of the Cascade Mountains.
-Stretching over 700 miles from British Columbia, through Central Washington, and into Oregon, the Cascades divide Washington State into a “wet west” and an “arid east”.
-The Cascades are tall, with several mountains boasting an altitude above 10,000’ feet, with its highest peak at the active stratovolcano of Mount Rainier.
-The Northern Cascades are home to its namesake national park (Northern Cascades National Park), the lake-resort city of Chelan, and the historic railroad town of Skykomish.
-The Northern Cascades are known as a world-class destination for hiking, mountain biking, fishing, camping, whitewater rafting, boating, skiing and snowboarding.
+The city is situated in the geographic center of the state and on the eastern slopes of the Cascade Mountains.
+Central Washington is a world-class destination for hiking, mountain biking, fishing, camping, whitewater rafting, boating, skiing and snowboarding.

 As one of Washington’s founding communities, Ellensburg’s downtown is composed of beautiful brick buildings largely constructed between 1889 and 1917, and located just three blocks from the CWU campus.
 Weekends bring delicious local food, fresh produce, regional crafts, and eclectic entertainment downtown at the Kittitas County Farmer’s Market.
-Over the years, Ellensburg has a gained a reputation as one of the healthiest cities in the state, and has been praised for its “compact, walkable streets, where 14.3 percent of residents commute by foot, one of the highest percentages in the state”.
-Ellensburg is home to many top arts and cultural events in Washington, including Jazz in the Valley, Dachshunds on the Parade, Buskers in the ‘Burg, and Sprit of the West.
+Ellensburg is home to many top arts and cultural events in Washington, including Jazz in the Valley, Dachshunds on the Parade, Buskers in the ‘Burg, The Ellensburg Rodeo, and Spirit of the West.

-Also located around 2 hours away from Ellensburg are the “Tri-Cities” of Pasco, Kennewick and Richland, set at the confluence of the Yakima, Snake, and Columbia rivers.
+Also located two hours from Ellensburg are the “Tri-Cities” of Pasco, Kennewick and Richland, set at the confluence of the Yakima, Snake, and Columbia rivers.
 The Pacific Northwest National Laboratory, one of the United States Department of Energy’s major national laboratories, is a major economic engine for the area.
-Kennewick is known for more than a hundred wineries and regionally well-known microbreweries.
-The Columbia River Plateau contains many natural and historical attractions including the Hanford Site, the Columbia River Gorge National Scenic Area and Multnomah Falls.
-The Columbia River Gorge provides the perfect setting for windsurfing and kiteboarding, whitewater rafting or a scenic cruise.

 For more information about CWU and the community in Ellensburg, please visit http://www.cwu.edu/community